After-Shock/Cloudbox-wiki/Downloading-Cloudbox.md

 git clone http://github.com/cloudbox/cloudbox ~/cloudbox && cd ~/cloudbox
  ```

-_Note: If you use the URL shown on the GitHub page and do not specify the path to clone to, the folder created will be capitalized as `Cloudbox`.
+_Note: If you use the URL shown on the GitHub page, which is capitalized, and do not specify the path to clone to, the folder created will be capitalized as well (i.e. `Cloudbox`).
 Simply, rename it to lowercase `cloudbox` via `mv ~/Cloudbox ~/cloudbox`._